iurnus/scripps_kaust_model/README.md

 * license\_statements/ - *license statements of the model components*
 * README.md - *readme file*

-The source code of MITgcm, WRF and ESMF (not supported in the GIT repository) should be added to finish the installation:
+The source code of MITgcm, WRF, and ESMF (not supported in the GIT repository) should be added to finish the installation:

 * esmf/ - *ESMF code*